How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 Want your own AI agent running 24/7 for less than the price of a coffee?
 This guide walks you through setting up OpenClaw on a Hetzner VPS from scratch.
-No Docker needed — just a clean Linux server, Node.js, and about 30 minutes.
+No Docker needed — just a clean Linux server and about 20 minutes.

 I've been running this exact setup for months.
 It handles my projects, monitors my services, manages social media, and responds to messages on Telegram around the clock.
 Here's exactly how to replicate it.